 FSMA will impact your food business.
 Find out how and what to do about it.
 This is a free half day workshop on Food Safety and Modernization Act (FSMA) compliance.

 Breakfast and refreshments are sponsored by the American Society for Quality (ASQ) Food, Drug & Cosmetic Division, the Quality Leaders Network (QLN) Food Group, RxRS Apprenticeship Program and Food Safety Net Services.

-FSMA is designed to insure food quality from the farm to fork.
+FSMA is designed to ensure food quality from the farm to fork.
 FSMA requires all food manufacturers to have written and enforced GMPs, Sanitation SOPs, Hygiene Training Manuals, a HACCP Plan, Recall Plan and to upgraded labeling.
 Yet profit margins are thin for most food manufacturing companies while competition remains strong.
 To further complicate matters the supply-chain is fragmented despite the efforts of many manufacturers to simplify their recipes and reduce exposure to possible allergenic foods.
 The FDA is taking a Preventive Controls stance emphasizing ‘self-regulation’ so that they can support companies through educating while regulating.
-The net result is that the FSMA law requires manufacturers to insure compliance not just for themselves but also for all their suppliers.
+The net result is that the FSMA law requires manufacturers to ensure compliance not just for themselves but also for all their suppliers.